afewmail/afew/docs/source/move_mode.rst

 Rename
 ------

+Set this option if you are using the `mbsync` IMAP syncing tool.
+`mbsync` adds a Unique IDentifier to files' names when it syncs them.
+If the `rename` option is not set, moving files can cause UID conflicts and prevent `mbsync` from syncing with error messages such as "Maildir error: duplicate UID 1234" or "UID 567 is beyond highest assigned UID 89".
-When afew moves mail files, if the the `rename` option in the configuration is set afew will rename those files.
-You should probably do this if you're using the `mbsync` program to interact with your IMAP server.
+When the option is set, afew will rename files while moving them, removing the UID but preserving other `mbsync` information.
+This allows `mbsync` to assign a new UID to the file and avoid UID conflicts.

+If you are using `offlineimap`, you can safely ignore this option.

 .. code-block:: ini